Academic & General Information

 Student Body Characteristics & Diversity

 Colorado College values all persons and seeks to learn from their diverse experiences and perspectives.
-To view information on student body diversity at the college, including information on the percentage of enrolled, full-time students by gender, self-identified membership in a major racial or ethnic group, and Federal Pell Grant recipient status, click here.
-Also included in this section is:
+To view information on student body diversity and admission statistics at the college, click on the links below.

-- The number of degree or certificate-seeking undergraduates who have transferred from another institution a Information regarding the home origin of first time, full time, degree or certificate seeking undergraduates
+- Enrollment statistics: Information regarding the home origin of first time, full time, degree or certificate seeking undergraduates

 Privacy of Student Records - Family Educational Rights and Privacy Act (FERPA)